johnnovak/RML-Amiga/docs/docs/games/e-f.md

 ## Future Wars: Adventures in Time

-- If you fail the protection check at the start, you will be asked to insert the game disk into DF0: when running from the HDD.
-Just restart and try again if this happens.
+- If you fail the protection check at the start, you will be asked to insert the game disk into drive DF0: --- just restart and try again if this happens.

-- The built-in save game mechanism is broken when the game is run from the hard drive, so only use save states!
+- The game is configured to run from the hard drive, and the built-in save game mechanism only works when you run the game from floppies.
+So don't use the built-in save mechanism; use save states instead.